Comparing files, folders and text sources

 Select a modified file anywhere in the Version Control tool window.

-GoLand allows you to compare files in two folders against their file size, content, or timestamp.
+GoLand lets you compare files in two folders against their file size, content, or timestamp.
 The differences are displayed in the Differences Viewer for Folders:

 The top pane lists all files in the selected folders, while the bottom pane shows the differences between two versions of the selected file (see Compare files).